 Steps to make the scone dough

-Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
+Organization: Read the recipe first and ensure you have the ingredients at the correct temperature, the utensils and equipment needed, and enough workspace.
 This will make the process so much easier.

 Cold butter